castai/docs/docs/guides/kubernetes-permissions.md

 ```

-# Permissions used by CAST AI components
+# Kubernetes' permissions used by CAST AI components

 CAST AI components running on customers' clusters require relevant permissions to be able to perform certain functions (like for example sending data about cluster state, etc.).
 This section contains detailed description of all required permissions granted to CAST AI components.